kokizzu/BemiDB/README.md

 # BemiDB

 BemiDB is a Postgres read replica optimized for analytics.
-It consists of a single binary that seamlessly connects to a Postgres database, replicates the data in a compressed columnar format, and allows running complex queries using the Postgres-compatible analytical query engine.
+It consists of a single binary that seamlessly connects to a Postgres database, replicates the data in a compressed columnar format, and allows you to run complex queries using its Postgres-compatible analytical query engine.

 ![BemiDB](/img/BemiDB.gif)